 - Private IP targeting (associateWithPrivateIp for single IPs)

-- Tags for resource organization
+- Tags for cost tracking and organization

 - Network Border Group for Local Zone placement